|Get Atlanta BeltLine updates right in your inbox!|

 Edgewood Avenue Bridge Replacement Project

-Starting in early 2013, the Atlanta BeltLine will work in conjunction with the City of Atlanta to replace the Edgewood Avenue bridge where it crosses over the Atlanta BeltLine’s Eastside Trail.
+In April 2013, the Atlanta BeltLine began work in conjunction with the City of Atlanta to replace the Edgewood Avenue bridge where it crosses over the Atlanta BeltLine’s Eastside Trail.
 Once the bridge is complete, construction will proceed to continue the Eastside Trail from its current terminus at Lake Avenue / Irwin Street south to DeKalb Avenue.
 During bridge construction, the hiking trail underneath Edgewood Avenue will also be closed and off-limits to the public in order to maintain a safe construction site.

 The new bridge along Edgewood Avenue will improve pedestrian conditions and create pedestrian connections to the Atlanta BeltLine.
 Based on age and required repairs, it was more cost effective to replace the Edgewood Avenue bridge rather than repair it.